 Instructions for brokers

-If you are a ship broker or agent, you need to understand Australian ship registration requirements to provide the correct advice to your clients and assist with applications.
+If you are a ship broker or agent, you need to understand Australian ship registration requirements so you can provide the correct advice to your clients.

 Registration of an Australian-owned vessel